 Consequentially, the international community already has developed and documented an initial recognition and acceptance of the necessity for requirement traceability and requirement management system(s).
 Some international organizations have already developed mature contributions to future international requirement traceability, as follows:

-The International Hydrographic Organization (IHO) incorporated the concept of requirement traceability into their S-100 Geospatial Information (GI) Registry [5, 6]: There, the objects entered into their Registry are tagged with an “owner” designation.
+The International Hydrographic Organization (IHO) incorporated the concept of requirement traceability into its S-100 Geospatial Information (GI) Registry [7, 8]: There, the objects entered into their Registry are tagged with an “owner” designation.
 There are also topical “Domains,” which have so-called “Domain Owners”.
 The concept of the “ownership” means that the tagged entity can only be amended, should there be a need in the due course of maintenance of the Registry, after the respective “owner” has been consulted.

-The process for this is described in the IHO S-99 standard [7].
+The process for this is described in the IHO S-99 standard [9].
 To assign “ownership” and to procedurally run the associated mechanisms for any amendment is already an example of requirement traceability: “Somebody,” i.e. at least the “owner” of a specific entity, must have formulated a valid rationale for requiring the entry of that entity into the IHO GI Registry.